Today we are sharing our advice for the top 5 things we believe every website needs to take into account.

 1. UX (User Experience)

 How do people feel when they click on your website?
-Is your website easy to navigate, does it tell people what your business is and what you provide or does it have people confused?
-Our rule of thumb is that people should know within 30 seconds who and what you are/what you do.
+Is your website easy to navigate, does it tell people what your business is and what you provide, or does it have people confused?
+Our rule of thumb is that people should know within 30 seconds who you are and what you do.
 Furthermore, put yourself in the shoes of a consumer when visiting your site.